sw24f/jump-start-with-git-williamquinlan02/learningGit.md

 ### Personal Notes
-this is where I will type my personal notes this is a new lnie
+this is where I will type my personal notes this is a new line